Temporal Label Smoothing for Early Event Prediction: Theoretical details

-In this section, we clarify the mathematical formalism behind our baselines to facilitate comparison to temporal label smoothing.
-All baselines explored effectively propose a modification of the cross-entropy objective often used for binary classification tasks, $L_i = L^{CE}(y_i,\hat{y}_i)$.
+In this section, we clarify the mathematical formalism behind our EEP baselines to facilitate comparison to temporal label smoothing.
+Most baselines explored effectively propose a modification of the cross-entropy objective often used for binary classification tasks, $L^{CE}(y,\hat{y}) = -y\log(\hat{y}) - (1-y) \log(1- \hat{y})$.

-\paragraph{Balanced cross-entropy.} To facilitate learning from highly imbalanced datasets, balanced cross-entropy relies on reweighting samples based on their class prevalence, as follows: